By Taylor Sicard

 - Food and beverages: Sending your friend some of their favorite drinks or snacks can help them power through a tough week.
 You can even pair it together with other food-related gifts for an extra treat.
 For example, give them a bag of their favorite local coffee alongside a cute mug or some of their favorite chocolates with a decorated ceramic snack dish.

 - Self-care items: If you can’t afford to take your friend to the spa, help them pamper themselves at home with some self-care items.
 Think face masks, nail polish, nice lotions, beard oil and perfumed hand soap.
+You should choose the products carefully.
+Natural products are a way to go.
+Choosing the right soap is especially important as you don’t want something that’ll irritate the skin.
+Handmade goat milk soap is perfect as it doesn’t contain any harmful chemicals or ingredients.
 You can also add a few more practical items, like hot packs for sore muscles.

 - Handmade cards: If you don’t have a huge budget, a handmade, heartfelt card is a cheap gift with a lot of meaning.
 Even just a few kind words will give your friend a lot of encouragement.
 If you don’t want to wait for the mail to be delivered, you can also create your own digital greeting card and send it to your friend’s email instantaneously.